-This approach takes into account the fact that each piece of information must contain not only some pre-existing structure - for instance, one's native language - in order to be understood by the (receiving) system ('confirmation') but
+This approach takes into account the fact that each piece of information must contain not only some pre-existing structure - for instance, one's native language - in order to be understood by the (receiving) system ('confirmation') but structure is more complicated.

-1 Dim (AB) = G(m12t-1) means that the physical dimensions of the product of the observables A and B should be a mathematical function G of the dimensions of an action (m = mass, l = length, t = time).
-In the simplest case, the function G is an equality.
-For the categories of structure S and function (or behaviour) F it can be made plausible that they meet the above stated condition.
-Any function of input, output or state transition that describes F must be given as a function either in real time f(t) or in terms of system steps f(i).
-In both cases they contain information on changes per time interval such as information rates, counting rates, switching rates and so on.
-The dimension of a rate is (t^{-1}) .
-The category of a structure is more complicated.
 By definition we assume that it does not contain the concept of time.
 This does not mean that structures may not depend on time.
 Certainly, structures may be spread out in space but it is not clear how to give a more precise description in general.
 A good starting point may be to look at a connectivity matrix where the structure of a system is described by its elements and their connections with each other.
-The connectivity matrix M{ii} is fully determined by the three values M, i, j where M describes the nature of the connections and iand j are the two elements that are connected with each other.
+The connectivity matrix M;; is fully determined by the three values M, i, j where M describes the nature of the connections and i and j are the two elements that are connected with each other.
 It is obvious that i and j have the same categorical status, which means that it is useful to assume that they have the same dimensions.
 M defines not only the nature of the connection but also the nature of the elements.
 Thus the categorical meaning of M is a property of the elements like the mass of a solid and therefore we could describe its dimension as a generalised mass.
 The categorical meaning of i and j contains the notion of a distance, otherwise it would not be necessary to 'connect' two different elements.
-Therefore it is useful to attribute to i and jindependently the dimension of generalised length.
+Therefore it is useful to attribute to i and j independently the dimension of generalised length.
 As a result we get for the dimension of structure $Dim(S) = (m1^2)$.
 If we take the product of S and F we can indeed fulfil condition Dim(AB) above.